What is a Statute of Limitations?

-A statute of limitations is a law prescribing a period of time for the bringing of certain kinds of legal action.
-As it concerns personal injury cases in Colorado, the circumstances of your injury can affect the time you have to file a case.
-An injury suffered by you or your family from medical malpractice has a different statute of limitations than one stemming from an auto accident.
+A statute of limitations is a law that sets the maximum time from the date of an event that parties have to initiate legal proceedings.
+In civil law systems, they are known as a prescriptive period and they can vary state by state.
+As it concerns personal injury claims in Colorado, the circumstances of your injury can affect the time you have to file a case.
+For example, an injury suffered by you or your family from medical malpractice has a different statute of limitations than one stemming from an auto accident.

 When the clock starts ticking on your case’s statute of limitations, it can also differ from case to case.
 In some instances, there is a difference between the date of the incident that caused the injury and the date that the injury itself is noticed.
 Think about a time you’ve had strenuous exercise and felt fine afterward, but were in agony the next day.
 This is what’s known as the discovery rule.
 In these cases, the statute of limitations starts at the time the injury is discovered.

-For general personal injury and wrongful death claims, Colorado’s statute of limitations is two years from the date of injury.
-This includes slip and fall accidents, dog bites, and more.
-If you are bringing your claim against the state of Colorado or city/county, you have 180 days to file a claim.
+If you are bringing your claim against the state of Colorado or the city/county government, you have 180 days to file a claim.

-The statute of limitations in Colorado is extended to motor vehicle accidents – the timeframe is three years from the date of the accident or discovery of the injury, instead of two for a general injury.
+For motor vehicle accidents, the statute of limitations in Colorado is extended to three years from the date of the accident or discovery of the injury.
 This also includes any related claims, such as if the driver whose negligence caused your injury was uninsured.

 - Medical records